Mackenzie Lintz

-Life
+Early life

 She comes from a family of actors, including her mother, Kelly Lintz, and her three younger siblings, Madison Lintz, Matt Lintz, and Macsen Lintz.
-She attended Covenant Christian Academy in Cumming, Georgia.
-Mackenzie, a lifelong Auburn fan, enrolled in 2014 as a freshman at Auburn University in Auburn, Alabama.
+She attended South Forsyth High School for her freshman year before transferring to Covenant Christian Academy, both in Cumming, Georgia.

 Career

-Lintz first auditioned for the role of Mattie Ross in the remake of True Grit by the Coen brothers.
+Coleman first auditioned for the role of Mattie Ross in the remake of True Grit by the Coen brothers.
 She was cast in an episode of Lifetime's Drop Dead Diva as well.
 In late 2011, she was cast in a minor role on The Hunger Games playing a tribute girl from District 8.

-In May 2013, she auditioned for the role of Norrie Calvert-Hill in another book-to feature remake, Under the Dome, and was subsequently cast, portraying the role through all three seasons of the series.
+In May 2013, she auditioned for the role of Norrie Calvert-Hill in another book-to feature, Under the Dome, and was subsequently cast, portraying the role through all three seasons of the series.

 In February 2014, she was nominated for the Best Performance by a Younger Actor in a Television Series award at the 40th Saturn Awards.

+Personal life

+Mackenzie, a lifelong Auburn fan, enrolled in 2014 as a freshman at Auburn University in Auburn, Alabama.
+She dropped out of Auburn a year later and enrolled in 2017 at University of North Georgia.
+After graduating, Lintz pursued a doctorate in law, attending Charleston School of Law.
+In 2023 she graduated from Charleston School of Law.

+On July 20, 2022, Lintz announced that she was married to her partner, Ward Coleman.